-The minimum share of investments in economic activities that qualify as environmentally sustainable under the Taxonomy Regulation is 0%.
+The minimum amount of investments in environmentally sustainable economic activities within the meaning of the Taxonomy Regulation is 0 %.

 The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.